ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 > The `#cloud-config` is a magic comment that must be present at the beginning of `user-data` file to be picked up by `cloud-init`.

 Now we need to format a special ISO drive with these files.
 The drive must be labeled as `cidata` in order for `cloud-init` to recognize it.
-On Mac OS, the command to do this is `mkisofs` from `cdrtools` package.
+On macOS, the command to do this is `mkisofs` from `cdrtools` package.
 Let's build the ISO:

 ```
 mkisofs -output cidata.iso -volid cidata -joliet -rock cloud-init/{user-data,meta-data}